Uber posts wider quarterly loss as costs rise, shares drop nearly 7per cent

 Lyft's results last week soothed some worries as the ride-hailing company posted better-than-expected third-quarter revenue and an improved outlook showed it was well on its way to profitability by the end of 2021.

-Revenue from Uber's ride-hailing business rose about 19per cent to US$2.90 billion while sales from its Uber Eats segment rose 64per cent.
+Revenue from Uber's ride-hailing business rose about 19 per cent to US$2.9 billion while sales from its Uber Eats segment rose 64 per cent.

 On a per-share basis, net loss attributable to stockholders narrowed to 68 cents from US$2.21.